In page navigation

-If you’re ready to invest, then simply go to the website of your online broker or whichever method you’re using to trade, punch in the ticker symbol of whichever vehicle you’re using to buy into the Amsterdam Exchange Index, then click Buy.
+If you’re ready to invest, then simply click through to the website of your online broker or whichever method you’re using to trade, punch in the ticker symbol of whichever vehicle you’re using to buy into the Amsterdam Exchange Index, then click Buy.
 Congratulations!
 You’re now invested.

 Try some of our investment courses for beginners

 Still not feeling ready to start investing in the Amsterdam Exchange Index?
 No problem.
 Check out more of our easy-to-navigate educational courses and news updates, right here on this site.